o3de/o3de.org/content/docs/userguide/terrain/vegetation-trees.md

 ---
-description: ' Use the right texture map with the type of vegetation you add to &ALY;
-  for best results. '
+description: ' Use the right texture map with the type of vegetation you add to Lumberyard for best results. '
 title: Vegetation Texture Mapping
 ---